EpicRobot9/BlobeVM/README.md

 - If a port is busy, the dashboard will prompt you to choose another.
 - DNS changes may take time to propagate.
 Use the IP shown in the dashboard for your A record.
 - You can always switch modes and update your domain as needed.
+- Enable browser debug logs by appending `?debug=1` to the dashboard URL, then open the browser console to see messages prefixed with `[BLOBEDASH]`.

 ---